SMIC-GCSU/GCSU-Student-Managed-Investments-Committee/README.md

 The portfolio simulation follows a realistic drift model:

-1. **Initial State**: Portfolio starts with 100% allocation to 11 Vanguard sector ETFs, equal-weighted (9.09% each), representing the initial $100,000 university endowment investment
+1. **Initial State**: Portfolio starts with 100% allocation to 11 Vanguard sector ETFs, equal-weighted (9.09% each)
 2. **ETF-to-Stock Swaps**: When a stock is purchased:
    - The corresponding sector ETF is sold (dollar-neutral swap)
    - The stock is purchased with the same dollar amount